slatedocs/slate/source/index.html.md

 Narrative - describes the story that emerges in a topic theme (e.g. narratives under the theme ‘flavour’ could be ‘plain taste’, ‘chalky flavour’).
 Narratives are automatically created clusters of opinions.

-Opinion - a claim made on a specific topic (e.g. 'The new range has a horrible chalky taste.’
+Opinion - a claim made on a specific topic (e.g. 'The new range has a horrible chalky taste’).
 Opinions are automatically extracted from the data and are then grouped into narratives.

 Opinion Maker - author of the opinion.
 Automatically extracted from the data.